autocrypt/autocrypt/doc/level0.rst

    ``message_date``, and then terminates this receipt process.

  - If ``autocrypt_peer_state[A]`` has ``last_seen`` greater than or
-   equal to ``message_date``, then the agent stores ``message_pah`` and terminates this receipt process, since it already knows about something more recent.
-For example, this might be if mail is delivered out of order, or if an inbox is scanned from newest to oldest.
+   equal to ``message_date``, then the agent terminates this receipt process, since it already knows about something more recent.
+For example, this might be if mail is delivered out of order, or if a mailbox is scanned from newest to oldest.

  - If ``autocrypt_peer_state[A]`` has a ``last_seen`` less than
    ``message_date``, then we compare ``message_pah`` with the ``pah``